LTU International: Early years

-Takeover by Air Berlin
+Purchase by Air Berlin

-In March 2007, Air Berlin took over LTU, creating the fourth-largest airline group in Europe in terms of traffic.
+In March 2007, Air Berlin bought LTU for €140 million in cash, creating the fourth-largest airline group in Europe in terms of traffic.
 Combined, the airlines carried 22.1 million passengers in 2006.
-The takeover was driven by the prospect of branching into long-haul operations and the chance to establish a stronger presence at Düsseldorf Airport.
-For a period, LTU retained its name on its leisure routes, while routes to the United States and China immediately switched to Air Berlin branding.
+The purchase was aimed at adding long-haul operations and increasing market share at Düsseldorf Airport.
+LTU initially retained its name on its leisure routes, while routes to the United States and China immediately switched to Air Berlin branding.

 In May 2007, LTU presented its new livery.
 It maintained the traditional red and white corporate colors, but refreshed the overall appearance with smoother lines and overall more white.
 The new design was first applied to LTU's then new twelfth long-haul aircraft, an Airbus A330-200.
 This livery was later adapted to become the new Air Berlin design.

-On 1 May 2007, LTU operated the first Arctic & North Pole Sightseeing Flight from continental Europe in aviation history for their charter contractor Deutsche Polarflug.
-The flight took 12h 55m and the aircraft, an A330-200 took a group of 283 passengers from Düsseldorf via Norway, Svalbard, The North Pole, Eastern Greenland and Iceland back to Düsseldorf.
+On 1 May 2007, LTU operated the first Arctic & North Pole sightseeing flight from continental Europe in aviation history, a charter flight for Deutsche Polarflug.
+The flight took 12h 55m and the aircraft, an A330-200 took 283 passengers from Düsseldorf via Norway, Svalbard, to The North Pole, eastern Greenland and Iceland back to Düsseldorf.
 The flight was filmed for an episode of PilotsEYE.tv.

-LTU opened a third long-haul base besides Düsseldorf and Munich at Berlin Tegel Airport in October 2007, basing a single Airbus A330-200 there to launch flights to Bangkok, Punta Cana and Varadero.
+LTU opened a third long-haul base at Berlin Tegel Airport in October 2007, basing a single Airbus A330-200 there to operate flights to Bangkok, Punta Cana and Varadero.

 Cessation

 Air Berlin announced in 2008 that the trademark LTU would no longer be used.
 All flights were rebranded as Air Berlin.
 The last known flight under LTU callsign, but already in Air Berlin livery, was on 13 October 2009 from Montreal to Düsseldorf.
-As of April 2011, the AOC of LTU had been expired and the company itself was dissolved.
-On 27 October 2017, Air Berlin themselves ceased operations.
+As of April 2011, the LTU's AOC had expired and the company itself was dissolved.
+On 27 October 2017, Air Berlin itself ceased operations.

-Destinations

-Before being taken over by Air Berlin, LTU served 56 destinations in 22 countries on four continents during winter schedule season 2006–2007.
-Further destinations were available with codeshare partner Bangkok Airways.